 - When an existing position holder squares off with entry of a new entrant, open interest remains unchanged

 - When two existing position holders square off their positions we see open interest go down

-Have a look on basic Open Interest Analysis
+Have a look on basic Open Interest Analysis:

 When the price is going up or down and the future open interest increases alongside the price at a certain level then we can expect that the price movement is going to sustain.
-In other hand when a trend is present in the market and a sudden fall in futures open interest is visible then we should be doubtful about the trend.
+On the other hand when a trend is present in the market and a sudden fall in futures open interest is visible then we should be doubtful about the trend.
 There is a chance of trend reversal.

-Open interest increasing means fresh money is flowing into the market and decrease in open interest suggest money outflow from the market.
-Buyers move the market up by investing fresh cash into the market while seller does the opposite.
+Open interest increasing means fresh money is flowing into the market and a decrease in open interest suggest money outflow from the market.
+Buyers move the market up by investing fresh cash into the market while the seller does the opposite.
 Oi increases when the fresh contract exchanges hands.

-How to find Open Interest?
+How to find open interest in stocks?

-There are multiple sources where we can find out the open interest.
-The most reliable source is nseindia, this is the site of National Stock exchange (NSE) here you will find out the last day’s Open Interest as shown in the picture.
+There are multiple sources where we can find out the open interest of a stock.
+The most reliable source is NSE open interest, this is the site of theNational Stock exchange (NSE).
+Here you will find out the last day’s Open Interest as shown in the picture.
 However, data are updated at the end of the day (EOD).

 The option Chain of any stock gives us a great understanding of how the bulls and bears are placed in the markets.
 Normally bulls participate by selling put options and bears participate by selling calls.